ShreyasGS/AI-Driven-Modernization-of-Legacy-Source-Code/modernization_plan_nsSelection.md

 - Combine with Result<T> pattern for error handling

 ### 5. Null Checks → Optional Types
-Replace null checks with std::optional or similar:
+Replace null checks with Maybe<T> or std::optional:

-- Use std::optional for optional values
+- Use Maybe<T> for optional values
 - Use Result<T> for operations that might fail

 ## Implementation Plan